 - Rebuild: Restoring an asset as closely as possible to original standards in terms of performance, appearance, and life expectancy.
 Rebuilds involve disassembling the parts, examining them, repairing worn-out components, and replacing unserviceable ones in line with original specifications and manufacturing tolerances.
 Reassembled assets are then tested to ensure they match original production requirements.

-These five categories are commonly divided into two parent classes: Unscheduled (immediate) corrective maintenance and Planned (deferred) corrective maintenance:
+These five categories are commonly divided into two parent classes: unscheduled (immediate) corrective maintenance and planned (deferred) corrective maintenance.

 - Planned corrective maintenance refers to repair actions that are needed but can be deferred to a later date.
 This can be due to a limited budget, time, or staff.
 Some maintenance actions also require more technical services which the company may need to outsource.

-From here, planned corrective maintenance is sometimes further broken down into two groups:
+From here, planned corrective maintenance is sometimes further broken down into two groups.

 ● Run-to-Failure Maintenance: In this case, an asset is permitted to run until it breaks down, at which point it is repaired or replaced.
 The strategy is only suitable for redundant systems and non-critical assets that are easily repairable and replaceable.

-● Preventive Maintenance (as part of Condition-Based Maintenance (CBM) ): Equipment problems are identified during preventive and condition-based maintenance inspections.
+● Preventive Maintenance (as part of Condition-Based Maintenance (CBM)): Equipment problems are identified during preventive and condition-based maintenance inspections.

-How Corrective Maintenances Decreases Equipment Failure?
+How Corrective Maintenance Decreases Equipment Failure?

 Timely corrective maintenance identifies asset problems before equipment failure occurs.
 Whether planned or unscheduled, it catches issues before they lead to downtime and unnecessary costs.
 For example, you can replace worn-out brake pads before they affect the rotors.
 By replacing the worn-out brake pads (correcting the problem), you keep the rotor from breaking down and needing to ground the vehicle (downtime).

-Based on your maintenance management plan, your maintenance team will initiate corrective maintenance when they notice that an asset is about to break down or the condition of a given component will affect the overall performance of an asset.
+Based on your maintenance management plan, your maintenance team will initiate corrective maintenance when it notices that an asset is about to break down or that the condition of a given component will affect the overall performance of an asset.
 Repairs and restoration can be done before downtime occurs.
 This helps minimize equipment failure.
 Unfortunately, unscheduled corrective maintenance can halt production lines and cause service interruptions.
 However, the downtime for correction is minimal compared to total equipment failure.
 Unscheduled corrective maintenance interruptions are intended to restore assets to optimal performance before failure.

 What Are the Advantages?

 Corrective maintenance provides many benefits when correctly executed.
-It’s advantages include:
+Its advantages include: